ValentinAmani/ValentinAmani/README.md

 - 👋 Hi, I’m @ValentinAmani.
 - 👀 I’m interested in Code.
-- 🌱 I’m currently learning AI.
+- 🌱 I’m currently learning Data.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...